Anant/Cassandra.Toolkit/src/cleanup-phantom-dirs/README.md

 ## Process
 ### What the script does: Identify Keepers & Orphans
 1) Identify Keeper
-  Keyspaces
+  * Keyspaces:
     - Walk through system schema for keyspaces
-  - if DATA/{keyspace} dir exists , add to keepkeyspace.csv
+    - if DATA/{keyspace} dir exists, add to keepkeyspace.csv
-  Tables
+  * Tables:
     - Walk through system schema for tables
     - if DATA/{keyspace}/{table}-{guid} dir exists, add to keeptables.csv

 2) Identify Orphans
-  Keyspaces
+  * Keyspaces:
     - list DATA/ and keep in allkeyspace.csv
-  - iterate through allkeyspace.csv and if in keepkeyspce.csv do nothing otherwise add to removekeyspace.csv
+    - iterate through allkeyspace.csv and if in keepkeyspce.csv do nothing.
+Otherwise add to removekeyspace.csv

-  Tables
+  * Tables:
     - list DATA/{keyspace} and keep in alltables.csv
-  - iterate through alltables.csv and if in keeptables.csv do nothing otherwise add to removetables.csv
+    - iterate through alltables.csv and if in keeptables.csv do nothing, otherwise add to removetables.csv

-Outcome:
+**Outcome:**

 - `removekeyspace.csv`: These are entire keyspaces that are orphaned, i.e., all keyspaces that have directory in C* data dir, but are not in system schema
 - `removetables.csv`: These are tables that are orphaned that have directory in C* data dir, but are not in system schema.
 This is for when there are keyspaces that are not entirely orphaned but only have some tables that are orphaned.